 The Currant Creek river flows between here and Mona.
 So there it's possible that more than just Rainbow Trout are in here.
 Some site report there being Carp present.
 The ponds are filled by natural springs which make the water very clear.
 There is dirt road that runs around the ponds.
 There are also several camping areas around the ponds.
 The ponds are a popular destination for swimming, paddle boarding, and scuba diving.
 There are usually rope swings around the bank for swimmers to use.
 Also a popular destination for scout groups to canoe and kayak.

-Fishing Regulations: Updated for the 2020 season.
+Updated for the 2021 season.
 Burraston Ponds falls under the community pond fishing regulations of Utah.
 The daily limit is 2 fish.
+Common carp do not count towards the daily limit.
 Anglers are encouraged to voluntarily release all Largemouth Bass.
 Waters are open to fishing only when the community parks are open to the public.
 Possession or consumption of alcoholic beverages prohibited.
 Closed to OHV vehicles.
 Fishing from a boat with a motor of any kind is prohibited.
 Updated fishing reports on the DWR page.

 Burraston Ponds was the campsite of the Escalante Expedition on September 27th 1776.
 From Santa Fe to the Utah Basin.
 Father Escalante mapped this area and named this spring "Ojo de San Pablo", or Eye of Saint Paul.
 The Great Indian chiefs before and during the Walker and Black Hawk Indian Wars used this campsite as a meeting place.
 They called it Punjun Spring and said it was without bottom and that it in the still of the evening a baby's cry could be heard from it's depths.